top of page

 The adjective 'assertive' is derived from the verb 'assert,' which has its roots in the Latin word 'assertus,' the past participle of 'asserere.'
 In Latin, 'asserere' meant 'to claim' or 'to affirm,' signifying the act of confidently stating one's beliefs or claims.
 In English, 'assertive' was formed in the 17th century to describe individuals who have or show a confident and self-assured personality, and who are willing to stand up for themselves and their beliefs in a direct and assertive manner.
 The etymology of 'assertive' underscores its historical connection to the idea of confidently affirming one's beliefs and being willing to assert oneself in a clear and self-assured manner.

-Quiz: Find the meaning of assertive
+Quiz: Find the meaning of the adjective assertive:

 Try Again!